mkroetzsch/AutoCreatePage/README.md

 MediaWiki extension to create pages with a parser function.

-The purose of this is that wiki pages, especially pages that use templates, can trigger the creation of auxiliary pages.
+The purpose of this is that wiki pages, especially pages that use templates, can trigger the creation of auxiliary pages.
 This makes most sense when using an extension like Semantic MediaWiki, which can create rich content pages automatically without much user input.